Day 22 – Jul 10: Khwai – Moremi Game Reserve (North Gate Campsite)

 It was clear that we were not the only ones around and that this is probably the most visited area in Moremi, or in fact the entire area between Maun and Kasane.
 It soon became obvious why, when we ended up in a queue of a couple of cars, for apparently a leopard.
 We had 1 more car in front of us, when all of a sudden another jeep passed us with fairly high speed, whispering “dogs”.
 A few other cars were apparently not sure to go for the dogs or the leopard, but we didn’t have to think twice… We followed the lodge car ahead of others and that gave us instantly an excellent position when less than hundred meters further we saw the dog pack on the road.

 They were clearly on a hunt.
 The next half hour or so was quite crazy and tested my driving skills, with initially about 10 cars trying to follow the dogs.
 Half were self-drivers, half from lodges.
 In that area the network of roads is very extensive, so it’s not easy to decide which road to take.
 I had anticipated a little (actually a lot….!) for these kind of events, and read a lot of trip reports.
 From the reports I had memorised which of the lodges seemed to have the most senior guides, and decided to keep an eye on these lodges’ cars, and if I had no idea which way to drive myself, just follow them.
-That plan worked out perfectly and soon we were with only 1 other car from a lodge following the pack, leaving all other cars behind, most likely lost in the network of roads.
+That plan worked out perfectly and soon we were with only 1 other car from a lodge following the pack, leaving all other cars behind, most likely lost on the network of roads.

 The lodge car went off-road; we followed… The dogs stopped, and so did we.
 Another car from the same lodge joined and obviously the first car had radioed its position.
 We greeted both guides and their guests and it was clear they didn’t mind at all sharing the sighting with us, as self-drivers.
 I gestured if it was ok to drive there, off-road, and he only smiled.